Kevin Volans: Towards abstraction

 In 1997 the BBC Music Magazine listed Volans as one of the 50 most important living composers.
 In 1999 the Southbank Centre in London hosted a 50th birthday celebration of his work, for his 60th the Wigmore Hall in London organised a "Kevin Volans Day" of concerts, and in 2019 the Wigmore Hall again had a concert celebrating his 70th birthday.

 Students

 Volans taught composition at the University of Natal, where he received a DMus in 1986.
 He was also composer in residence at Queen's University Belfast (1986–89) and at Princeton University (1992).
 Since moving to Ireland in 1985 he has exerted a considerable influence on the direction of music in the country through his teaching.
-His notable students include, Andrew Hamilton, Jennifer Walshe, Simon O'Connor, Deirdre Gribbin, Elaine Agnew, Deirdre MacKay, Jonathan Nangle and Juergen Simpson.
+His notable students include Jennifer Walshe.